 - PT volunteer/work experience forms demonstrating a minimum of 80 hours of volunteer or work-related PT experience.
 The hours must be in a minimum of 2 different settings

-- Background check will be required once students are admitted as a condition of their acceptance.
+- A background check will be required once students are admitted as a condition of their acceptance.

 LETTERS OF REFERENCE